nus-cs2113-AY2425S1/ip/docs/README.md

 ## List task

-Allow users to see the information on the tasks that is stored in the task list
+Allow users to see the information on the tasks that is stored in the task list and outputs the task list

 Example: `list`